Biology Graduate Program

 Program of Graduate Study

-The graduate program leading to a thesis-based Master of Science degree in biology is designed to provide the student with a broad knowledge in advanced biology and the opportunity to conduct creative and independent research.
-Each student develops a flexible course of study individually arranged to meet his or her specific needs and objectives.
+The Master of Science degree in Biology is a thesis-based program designed to provide the student with a broad knowledge in advanced biology and the opportunity to conduct creative and independent research.
+Each student develops a flexible course of study individually arranged to meet their specific needs and objectives.

 Faculty interests span four program areas: